 What does Buddhism believe in?

-Buddhism was founded in the 5th century and is considered by some to be a religion, by others a philosophy or practice based on meditation.
-There are a large number of different philosophies in which compassion, love of neighbor, concern for the sufferings of others, and self-effacement are of fundamental importance regardless of the philosophy.
+Buddhism was founded in the 5th century and is considered by some to be a religion and, by others, a philosophy or practice based on meditation.
+There are many different philosophies in which compassion, love of neighbor, concern for the sufferings of others, and self-effacement are of fundamental importance regardless of the air.

 Buddhism does not contradict science.
-It does not contradict medicine, nor is it in opposition to other faiths.
-Buddhism itself shows that no one likes suffering, but all beings experience it, at least until they reach enlightenment.
+It does not refuse medicine, nor is it in opposition to other faiths.
+Buddhism shows that no one likes suffering, but all beings experience it until they reach enlightenment.
 It is also a tool for liberation from conditioning.